- Written by Dr.Mehmet Demircioglu

 If the illness begins just before a flight, the decision depends on your symptoms and the day after surgery.
 A mild blocked nose with normal energy is one situation.
 Fever, dizziness, vomiting, shortness of breath, chest discomfort, or uncontrolled coughing is different.
 A travel plan with some recovery margin is much safer than a schedule that depends on everything going perfectly, especially after flying after a hair transplant.

-Also contact the clinic if you are unsure about medication.
+Also ask before taking medication if you are unsure.
 It is better to ask before taking a combined cold product than to realize later that it contained an ingredient you should have avoided.

 For someone who smokes, vapes, or uses cannabis while sick, I become more concerned about healing quality, blood flow, coughing, and judgment around aftercare.
 If you have already smoked after surgery, the next step is not panic.
 The next step is to stop, protect the scalp, and understand the risk described in smoking after a hair transplant.